College of Humanities & Behavioral Sciences

 In 1910, the State Normal and Industrial School for Women at Radford opened to students.
 Later renamed Radford State Teachers College, the first courses in psychology (General Psychology and Educational Psychology) were offered after Dr. Minor Wine Thomas joined the department of Education and Psychology in 1927.
 Ten years later the Department of Psychology was formed, which offered new courses in Clinical, Abnormal, and Social Psychology.
 In a little over 70 years the department has grown substantially.
 We have grown from a department with one faculty member and a handful of majors, to a department of about 27 full-time and adjunct faculty members, and approximately 600 majors and 250 minors.
-During this time we have developed graduate degrees in School Psychology (Ed.S.) and General Psychology (M.A. and M.S.), which has three areas of concentration: Clinical Psychology, Experimental Psychology, and Industrial/Organizational Psychology.
+During this time we have developed graduate degrees in School Psychology (Ed.S.) and General Psychology (M.A. and M.S.), which has three areas of concentration: Clinical-Counseling Psychology, Experimental Psychology, and Industrial/Organizational Psychology.
 In 2008, we opened a new doctoral program in Counseling Psychology.
 Annually, we have approximately 90 - 100 graduate students enrolled in these programs.